DominikUrbaniak/obst-avoid-dmp-pi2/README.md

 - code for applying the 3P-2D model in a pick-and-drop task in simulation using ROS 2 Humble and Gazebo 11 Classic
 - models and datasets presented in the paper
 - pdf with more details about the simulation experiments
+- video of the data generation of the four example models and the corresponding simulated and real experiments